gary149/skills/apps/tutorials/llm-training-guide.md

 This shows training loss, learning rate, and validation metrics.
 A healthy run shows steadily decreasing loss.

-Ask Claude about status anytime:
+Ask the agent about status anytime:

 ```
 What's the status of my training job?